RGruber04/chess-data-pipeline/README.md

 ![Win rate by accuracy](screenshots/accuracy-win-rate.png)

-Yes — and the relationship is almost perfectly linear.
+Yes, and the relationship is almost perfectly linear.
 At 40–50% accuracy the win rate is near 0%.
 At 90–100% it's 100%.
 This confirms that playing more accurately is the single most impactful thing I can do to win more games, which is obvious in theory but satisfying to prove in my own data.

 ---